 Our values-based curriculum is driven by the need to prepare our children for lifelong learning.
 It exposes our children to enriching experiences, immersing them in progressive knowledge and skills; equipping them with personal characteristics and values required to succeed in life.

-At Whitehall, we offer a rich and vibrant values-based curriculum which is ambitious for all learners.
-Through our curriculum, we develop the essential values, knowledge, skills and understanding which are the building blocks for later life.
-Our curriculum encompasses not only the formal requirements of the National Curriculum, but goes beyond the experiences of the classroom to ensure that our children are exposed to the richest and most varied opportunities that we can provide.
+To deliver a robust and topical curriculum that not only encompasses the formal requirements of the National Curriculum, but goes beyond the experiences of the classroom to ensure that our children are exposed to the richest and most varied opportunities that we can provide.

 At Whitehall, our curriculum intentions are met in the following ways: